 Laundry Wastewater Recycling Technology

 At M.W.
-Watermark, we believe that industrial water recycling helps clients save money while also preserving a valuable resource.
+Watermark™, we believe that industrial water recycling helps customers save money while also preserving a valuable resource.
 That’s why we manufacture top-quality clarifiers, filter presses, and filter press parts that have been engineered to treat wastewater with varying degrees of lint, sand and grit, emulsified oils and greases, volatile organic compounds (VOC’s), and any other unwanted waste found in industrial laundries.
 Our experts want to work with you to keep our shared, finite water supply clean and stable for generations to come.

 Benefits of Recycling Water for Industrial Laundries